Requirements for articles

 3. The article title is aligned in width (font – Times New Roman (TNR) 12, semi-bold, interval after – 12 pt).
 The article title (no more than nine words) must accurately correspond to the research purpose, which specifies the type of research, and contain the theoretical constructs, variables, and relationships between them studied in the work.

-6. The Introduction is a required section of the work in which the author indicates the novelty of the topic and the relevance of scientific solutions, as well as the social value of research in global science dimensions.
-The author conducts a brief review of the literature, which is required for the formulation of the hypothesis and the study’s purpose.
+6. The Introduction is a required section of the work, in which the author indicates the novelty of the topic, the relevance of scientific solutions, and the social value of the research within global science dimensions.
+The author conducts a brief review of the literature, which is necessary for formulating the hypothesis and the study’s purpose.
 Sources are cited if they contain information necessary for the development of the research methodology.
-The introduction is presented in the past tense, with an indication of what and who was clarified, researched, and explained.
+The introduction is presented in the past tense, indicating what was clarified, researched, and explained, as well as who did it.
 Unsolved problems, as well as things that require empirical measurement and explanation, must be noted.
 Theoretical analysis should not be limited to citations of authors who have researched the topic.
 It should include a concise summary of the authors’ data, emphasizing directions, trends, and approaches to understanding the problem.
 The names of scientists cannot be listed.
 It is required to develop one or more hypotheses (Hypothesis).
 The purpose must be stated clearly.
 If necessary, research tasks can be developed alongside the purpose.

-7. Citing sources indexed in Scopus that reflect the current state of the research subject is prioritized.
-Preference should be given to sources from the last 2-3 years.
-Research findings in the history of psychology and research with a strong retrospective orientation may be exceptions.
+7. Priority is given to citing sources indexed in Scopus and Web of Science that reflect the current state of the research field.
+Preference should be given to sources published within the current and the previous 2–3 years.
+Exceptions may be made for studies in the history of psychology or those with a distinct retrospective focus.

-8. The Methods section should include all the information required for the Reviewer and Reader to understand the work as well as independent replication of the research.
-The following sections, with the following rubric, are required: Participants, Variables, Procedures and instruments, Organization of research, and Statistical analysis.
+8. The Methods section should include all the information required for the Reviewer and Reader to understand the work, as well as to facilitate independent replication of the research.
+The following sections, with the corresponding rubric, are required: Participants, Variables, Procedures and Instruments, Organization of Research, and Statistical Analysis.

 10. Participants: number, gender, and age (descriptive frequency characteristics are used in the presentation of these data).
 Important research characteristics, such as the status, sample formation method, study base, and all other data required to prove the representativeness of the sample, are also provided.